edsu/bots-seeds-people/README.md

-Some slides about my in progress paper Bots, Seeds and People about appraisal in Web archives.
+A slide deck about my in progress paper Bots, Seeds and People about appraisal in Web archives.